myeongsuseong/myeongsuseong.github.io/_pages/members.md

 **Jingxuan Qian** (From April 2024 to present)
 Email: Jingxuan.Qian22__at__student.xjtlu.edu.cn
-Program: BEng in Telecommunications Engineering (6th semester)
+Program: BEng in Telecommunications Engineering (7th semester) Doing his final year project in the Lab.

 **Haoran Xu** (From June 2024 to Aug 2024 (SURF); From October 2024 to present)
 Email: Haoran.Xu2202__at__student.xjtlu.edu.cn
-Program: BEng in Electronic Science and Technology (6th semester)
-Participated in SURF.

-**Mingjian Jia** (From June 2024 to present)
-Email: Mingjian.Jia23__at__student.xjtlu.edu.cn
-Program: BEng in Mechatronics and Robotic Systems (4th semester)
-Participating in SURF.

-**Yihai Hu** (From June 2024 to present)
-Email: Yihai.Hu23__at__student.xjtlu.edu.cn
-Program: BEng in Electronic Science and Technology (4th semester)
+Program: BEng in Electronic Science and Technology (7th semester)
-Participating in SURF.
+Participated in SURF and doing his final year project in the Lab.

 **Junhe Liu** (From January 2025 to present)
 Email: Junhe.Liu22__at__student.xjtlu.edu.cn
-Program: BEng in Telecommunications Engineering (6th semester)
+Program: BEng in Telecommunications Engineering (7th semester)
-Participating in SURF.
+Participated in SURF and doing his final year project in the Lab.

-**Zibo Ji** (From June 2025 to present)
+**Ruiyu Wu** (From September 2025 to present)
-Email: Zibo.Ji23__at__student.xjtlu.edu.cn
+Email: Ruiyu.Wu2202__at__student.xjtlu.edu.cn
-Program: BEng in Electronic Science and Technology (4th semester)
+Program: BEng in Electronic Science and Technology (7th semester)
-Participating in SURF.
+Doing his final year project in the Lab.

+**Xingyu Chen** (From September 2025 to present)
+Email: Xingyu.Chen2203__at__student.xjtlu.edu.cn
+Program: BSc in Information Management and Information Systems (7th semester)
+Doing his final year project in the Lab.

+**Haobo Zhang** (From September 2025 to present)
+Email: Haobo.Zhang22__at__student.xjtlu.edu.cn
+Program: BEng in Digital Media Technology (7th semester)
+Doing his final year project in the Lab.

 We are looking forward to working with you!
 Please check the section of [Prospective members](https://myeongsuseong.github.io/prospective_members/).